ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 `Object`， with the following providers:

-*  Object - HttpProvider: The HTTP provider is deprecated, as it won’t work for subscriptions.
+* `Object` - `HttpProvider`: The HTTP provider is deprecated, as it won’t work for subscriptions.
-*  Object - WebsocketProvider: The Websocket provider is the standard for usage in legacy browsers.
+* `Object` - `WebsocketProvider`: The Websocket provider is the standard for usage in legacy browsers.

 Example: